 • Recently completed a Remedial Investigation (RI), Interim Remedial Measures (IRM) and Remedial Alternatives Analysis under the NYSDEC Brownfield Cleanup Program for two former gasoline station and automotive repair facilities with significant soil and groundwater petroleum VOC impact.
-The remediation approach for both sites involves removal of abandoned underground storage tanks,
+The remediation approach for both sites involves removal of abandoned underground storage tanks, product dispensers and piping, removal of in-ground hydraulic lifts, soil excavation, and extraction and treatment of impacted groundwater.
+Final Engineering Reports and Site Management Plans were approved by the NYSDEC in December 2009 and Certificates of Completion were also issued in December 2009.

-REPRESENTATIVE PROJECT EXPERIENCE (CONT.)
-MICHAEL LESAKOWKSI
+3807 Highland Avenue Site, Niagara Falls, New York

-- Currently managing a Remedial Investigation (RI), Interim Remedial Measures (IRM) and Remedial Alternatives Analysis under the NYSDEC Brownfield Cleanup Program sites at two historic heavy industrial facilities in Niagara Falls, NY.
-The Remedial Investigations involve collecting over 100 surface and subsurface soil and sediment samples and installing and sampling groundwater monitoring wells on each approximate 15-acre parcel slated for future mixed used commercial and industrial development.
+• Completed a Remedial Investigation (RI), Interim Remedial Measures (IRM) and Remedial Alternatives Analysis under the NYSDEC Brownfield Cleanup Program sites at a historic metallurgical facility and steel factory in Niagara Falls, NY.
+The Remedial Investigation involved collecting over 100 surface and subsurface soil and sediment samples and installing and sampling groundwater monitoring wells on an approximate 25-acre parcel slated for future mixed used commercial and industrial development.
 IRMs include excavation of chromium-impacted, arsenic-impacted and SVOC-impacted soil in several areas of the Site, drum and tank removal, catch basin and sump cleaning, smoke stack deposits remediation, and chemical waste removal.
+A Certificate of Completion was issued in June 2010.

+1501 College Avenue Site, Niagara Falls, New York

+• A Certificate of Completion was issued in December 2012 for this BCP site.
+Mr. Lesakowski managed a Remedial Investigation (RI), Interim Remedial Measures (IRM) and Remedial Alternatives Analysis under the NYSDEC Brownfield Cleanup Program sites at a historic heavy industrial facility in Niagara Falls, NY.
+The Remedial Investigation involved collecting surface and subsurface soil and sediment samples and installing and sampling groundwater monitoring wells on an approximate 15-acre parcel.
+IRMs include excavation of petroleum-impacted, PCB-impacted and SVOC-impacted soil in several areas of the Site, removal of galbestos PCB-impacted building materials, abandoned/damaged drum removal, chemical waste removal and a soil cover system.

+275 Franklin Street Site

-Certificates of completion are anticipated in 2010. - Currently managing a NYSDEC Brownfield Cleanup Program site formerly used as drycleaner in western New York with significant soil and groundwater chlorinated VOC impact.
+Currently managing a NYSDEC Brownfield Cleanup Program site formerly used as drycleaner in western New York with significant soil and groundwater chlorinated VOC impact.
 Soil was successfully remediated using soil vapor extraction (SVE) to unrestricted soil cleanup objectives (SCOs) and groundwater remediation involves in-situ treatment of impacted groundwater.
-An active sub-slab depressurization system design and installation is planned in the new building during construction. - Managed a site assessment and site investigations for a portfolio of retail gasoline stations in western New York.
-Project tasks include a historical review to determine sites' histories, review of previous technical reports, soil and groundwater investigations and remediation cost estimating for site cleanups.
-This project also involves forensic analyses of soil and groundwater samples to estimate the relative time of historic spills to determine the liability and responsibility for remediation of historic petroleum spills on-site. - Managed a Phase I/Phase II site investigations for the Buffalo Urban Development Corporation for two parcels in the City of Buffalo encompassing approximately 100-acres.
-The project involves Phase I ESAs to assess potential historic concerns in a historic heavy industrial area and subsequent soil and groundwater investigations to investigate subsurface environmental conditions. - Managed a Remedial Investigation (RI) and Remedial Alternatives Analysis under the NYSDEC Brownfield Cleanup Program for a small-arms shooting range with significant lead and semi-volatile organic compound (SVOC) impact.
+An active sub-slab depressurization system design and installation is planned in the new building during construction.

+330 Maple Road Site, Amherst, New York

+• Managed a Remedial Investigation (RI) and Remedial Alternatives Analysis under the NYSDEC Brownfield Cleanup Program for a small-arms shooting range with significant lead and semi-volatile organic compound (SVOC) impact.
 The RI involved collecting over 1,000 soil samples on 26-acre parcel slated for future mixed-use commercial and residential development.
 Bench-scale testing was completed to select a substrate to treat the characteristic hazardous soil to below toxicity characteristic leaching procedure (TCLP) thresholds.
 A Remedial Action Work Plan, which called for in-situ stabilization of characteristic hazardous soil and off-site disposal was prepared and approved by the NYSDEC.
-The remediation is planned for Spring 2010. - Managed Site Remediation at a former drycleaner, bus garage and asphalt plant under the NYSDEC Brownfield Cleanup Program with significant chlorinated volatile organic compound (cVOC) impact.

-REPRESENTATIVE PROJECT EXPERIENCE (CONT.)
-MICHAEL LESAKOWKSI
+The remediation, which achieved a Residential Cleanup, was completed from the summer of 2011 through winter 2012.
+A certificate of completion was issued in spring 2012.

+Seneca Market I, LLC Site, Watkins Glen, New York